-Pantropic VSV-G pseudotyped viral particles containing the RNA copy of the pGF1 construct can be efficiently used to deliver and express reporter gene in a wide range of mammalian target cells.
+Pantropic VSV-G pseudotyped viral particles containing the RNA copy of the pGZ construct can be efficiently used to deliver and express reporter gene in a wide range of mammalian target cells.

-Pseudotyped packaged pGF1 constructs can effectively transduce both dividing and non-dividing established cell lines, including primary and differentiated cells, and numerous cell types (neuronal, dendritic, endothelial, retinal, pancreatic, hepatic, aortic smooth muscle, airway epithelia, skin fibroblast, macrophage cells, etc).
-Lentivectors have been successfully used for direct in vivo delivery and expression of transgenic constructs in hamster muscle, mouse and primate brain, rabbit and mouse airway epithelium, and mouse liver.
+Pseudotyped packaged pGZ constructs effectively transduce both dividing and non-dividing established cell lines, primary and differentiated cells, and numerous cell types, including neuronal, dendritic, endothelial, retinal, pancreatic, hepatic, aortic smooth muscle, airway epithelia, skin fibroblast, macrophage cells, etc. Lentivectors have been successfully used for direct in vivo delivery and expression of transgenic constructs in hamster muscle, mouse and primate brain, rabbit and mouse airway epithelium, and mouse liver.
 For a more complete list of cells or tissues which have been successfully transduced with lentivectors, please see the Reference Section.
 The pseudoviral particles can infect (or transduce) target cells and express reporter gene but cannot replicate within target cells because the viral structural genes are absent.
-Following transduction into the target cells, the GF cassette is reverse transcribed and integrated into the genome of the target cell.
-After integration, the GF cassette is under the transcriptional control of the transcriptional regulatory response elements and dscGFP/luciferase expression can be activated under the appropriate conditions.
+Following transduction into the target cells, the GZ cassette is reverse transcribed and integrated into the genome of the target cell.
+After integration, the GZ cassette continuously and stably produces high levels of reporter molecules in target cells.